rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 - Reducing the frequency of an explicit ".clone()" for cheaply clonable items
 - Partial borrows for structs

-The key areas we've identifed as avenues to speed up iterative development include:
+The key areas we've identified as avenues to speed up iterative development include:

 - Speeding up or caching proc macro expansion
 - A per-user cache for compiled artifacts